-A true all round sportsman, Ivan began his fishing career at the age of 11 at the ‘Old Mill’ on the River Soar.
+A true all round sportsman, we couldn't leave Ivan Marks out of our top ten series on the greatest angler.
+Ivan began his fishing career at the age of 11 at the ‘Old Mill’ on the River Soar.

 After leaving school, already an accomplished club match angler, Ivan joined Bentley Engineering as an apprentice engineer.
 He also joined the fishing club and, travelling to the Nene and the Fens, he soon began to win matches outside of the Leicester area.